JolinQChen/JavaScriptD3Application/README.md

 # JavaScript_D3_Application

-`Important: remember to setup an local HTTP server to run D3 visualizations.
+`Important: remember to setup a local HTTP server to run D3 visualizations.
 The easiest way is to use http.server for Python 3.x, or SimpleHTTPServer for Python 2.x.`

 This repository contains several D3 implementation examples for dava visualization and user interaction;